Japanese escort ship Amakusa: Construction and career

 Amakusa was damaged by a magnetic mine at Chichi-jima on 20 December 1944.
 Sailed to Yokosuka and drydocked 13 January 1945.
 Repairs finished 22 January.

 On 26 February 1945 damaged by US Navy aircraft from Task Force 58 east of Izu Shima, 26 crewmen killed.
 Repaired at Yokosuka with repairs finished on 16 March 1945.

 On 9 August 1945, while lying in harbor at the Onagawa Bay, Miyagi Prefecture, Japan, the ship came under attack by a Corsair piloted by Royal Canadian Navy Lieutenant Robert Hampton Gray.
 Gray scored a direct hit with a 500-lb bomb which passed through the engine room and detonated a magazine below the after gun turret.
 The resultant explosion blew out the ship's side and caused it to sink rapidly with the loss of 71 crewmen.
 In return, Gray's aircraft was damaged by anti-aircraft fire and crashed into the bay; he was unable to bail out and was listed as missing.
 Gray posthumously earned the Victoria Cross.

-In 2007, a memorial was dedicated to both the crew of Amakusa and Lt.
-Gray overlooking the town of Onagawa in Sakiyama Scenic Park.
+Memorials dedicated to the crew of the Amakusa and Lt.
+Gray were erected in Sakiyama Scenic Park, at a spot overlooking Onagawa Bay.